-There are statutory rights in the UK for trade unions to be recognized by employers for collective bargaining purposes, provided various conditions are satisfied.
+There are statutory rights in the UK for trade unions to be recognised by employers for collective bargaining purposes, provided various conditions are satisfied.
 The regime seeks to promote voluntary recognition wherever possible.
 The recognition procedures are complex and were introduced in the Employment Rights Act 1999.
-The recognition machinery is contained in The Trade Union and Labor Relations Consolidation Act 2002.
+The recognition machinery is contained in The Trade Union and Labour Relations Consolidation Act 2002.

-Wages and Other Types of Compensation
+7 Wages And Other Types Of Compensation

 The National Minimum Wage Act 1998 specifies a minimum wage for employees over 18.
-Currently, the rates are as follows:

-- For employees over school age but under 18 £3.00 per hour

-- For employees aged 18-21 £4.10 per hour

-- For employees over 22 £4.85 per hour
+Currently, the rates are as follows: for employees over school age but under 18 the minimum wage is £3.30 per hour, for employees aged 18-21 it is £4.45 per hour and for employees aged over 22 it is £5.35 per hour